TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * ServiceAccount
 * ValidatingAdmissionWebhook

+#### v1.20.12 or later
+All default active admission controllers per Kubernetes version are enabled.
+The following controllers are activated in addition to the default active admission controllers.
+* NodeRestriction
+* PodSecurityPolicy

 ### Cluster upgrade
-NHN Cloud Kubernetes service supports the Kubernetes component upgrade for the currently operating Kubernetes clusters.
+NHN Kubernetes Service (NKS) supports the Kubernetes component upgrade for the currently operating Kubernetes clusters.

 #### Policy of supporting different Kubernetes versions
 Kubernetes version is represented as `x.y.z`. `x` is the major, `y` is the minor, and `z` is the patch version.
 If features are added, it is a major or minor version upgrade.
 If it provides features compatible with previous versions such as bug fixes, it is a patch version.
 For more information about this, please see [Semantic Versioning 2.0.0](https://semver.org/).